Colonoscopy Check-up in People With Lynch Syndrome

 Study Population

-This study will include people who are in the Lynch Syndrome registry pilot and meet the eligibility criteria for the present study.
-The Lynch Syndrome registry pilot is recruiting people with Lynch Syndrome who are aged >18 years and in the CaPP3 trial.
+This study included people who were in the Lynch syndrome research registry pilot and who met the eligibility criteria for the present study.

 Description